icaros-usc/pyribs/README.md

 While many QD libraries exist, this particular library aims to be the QD analog to the [pycma](https://pypi.org/project/cma/) library (a single objective optimization library).
-In contrast to other QD libraries, this library is "bare-bones" and (like pycma) focuses solely on optimizing fixed dimensional continuous domains.
+In contrast to other QD libraries, this library is "bare-bones" meaning pyribs (like [pycma](https://pypi.org/project/cma/)) focuses solely on optimizing fixed dimensional continuous domains.
 Focusing solely on this one commonly-occurring problem allows us to optimize the library for performance as well as simplicity of use.
 For applications of QD on discrete domains, we recommend using